Measured and projected beam backgrounds in the Belle II experiment at the SuperKEKB collider: Introduction

 \paragraph{Vacuum system}

 The vacuum system of the collider is designed to effectively mitigate i) higher order mode (HOM) power losses, ii) heat and gas loads due to the large SR power and photon density, and iii) the electron cloud and fast ion effects in the LER and HER, respectively.
 A distributed pumping system based on multilayer non-evaporable getter (NEG) strips~\cite{SUETSUGU2008153} is used to keep the vacuum pressure at the level of \SI{100}{nPa}, which is required to achieve hours-long beam-gas lifetime.
 To measure the residual gas pressure in the collider beam pipe, about 300 cold cathode gauges (CCGs) are installed around each ring in roughly \SI{10}{m} intervals.
 These CCGs provide ultra-high vacuum pressure measurements above \SI{10}{nPa}.
 A dedicated vacuum pressure simulation shows that in the absence of circulating beams, the so-called \textit{base} gas pressure is almost the same at the center of the beam pipe as in the vicinity of the CCG.
-However, due to the finite conductance of the vacuum system, composed of the beam pipe, CCG, and vacuum pump, the \textit{dynamic} part of the pressure, which depends on the beam current and gas molecule desorption rate from the inner beam pipe walls, is approximately three times higher at the beam axis than at the CCGs.
-This factor of three is taken into account in the beam-gas background study discussed later in the text.
+However, due to the finite conductance of the vacuum system, composed of the beam pipe, CCG, and vacuum pump, the \textit{dynamic} part of the pressure, which depends on the beam current and gas molecule desorption rate from the inner beam pipe walls, is approximately three times higher at the beam axis than at the CCGs; this factor was estimated from a simulation taking into account the conductance of the RF-shield screen between the beam channel and the pumping port and that of the pumping port itself~\cite{PhysRevAccelBeams.26.013201}.
+This factor of three, which is the same for both rings, is used in the beam-gas background study discussed later in the text.

 SuperKEKB is instrumented with two residual gas analyzers (RGAs) in the D02 and D06 ring sections, see Fig.~\ref{secIntro:fig1}, to measure the molecular composition of residual gases in the beam pipe.
 These devices are mass spectrometers measuring mass-to-charge ratios of gas ion fragments.
 Due to the small number of RGAs, reliable information regarding the gas composition distribution around the collider is currently unavailable.
 Therefore, in simulation, an effective atomic number of $Z_{\rm eff.}=7$, mostly due to CO molecules, is assumed for the residual gas in the beam pipe ~\cite{Sahu1997}.